-Class actions are about strength in numbers: they decrease the individual burden and increase the shared chance of success.
+Class action lawsuits are about strength in numbers: they decrease the individual burden and increase the shared chance of success.
 Without class actions, it would be difficult for individual victims to challenge the might of large corporations or governments.

 Maurice Blackburn has the largest class actions practice in Australia.
-Since establishing its Class Actions department in 1998, the firm has obtained more than $1 billion in settlements.
+Since establishing its Class Actions department in 1998, the firm has obtained close to $4 billion in class action settlement payments.
 In the wake of the 2009 Black Saturday bushfires, Maurice Blackburn ran two large class action lawsuits, both of which the firm successfully settled for a total of nearly $800 million.

 Before launching a class action lawsuit, lawyers consider three key criteria: